LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 If you get an error when building with a browser, use this page to figure out what to do.

 If you are still unsuccessful, then post your request for help along with your *GitHub* **username**.
-Mentors can go to your public&nbsp;<span translate="no">GitHub repository</span>, check the status and then view your log files directly.
+Mentors can go to your public&nbsp;_<span translate="no">GitHub repository</span>_, check the status and then view your log files directly.

 * Do not copy from the log file and post the words
 * Do not take a screenshot of what you think is an error
 * Just post your username and the name of the app you are trying to build

 !!! tip "Username, Not Pictures"
     If you've been around the DIY community for a while, you know the mantra about screenshots.
 Well, when using a browser to build, **screenshots are close to useless**.

+    All that is needed to assist is your *GitHub* **username**.

 But first - try to diagnose it yourself using this page.